-Additional staff were recruited soon after and now the company operates all of its machine movements from the Kemsing depot with the Peacehaven depot working as a valuable additional service depot to ensure all customers continue to experience a quick and effective repair service seven days a week.
+Additional staff were recruited soon after and now all business activity operates from our state of the art Kemsing depot to ensure all customers continue to experience a quick and effective repair service seven days a week.

 Automatic Machine Services Ltd is now an established and respected company within the industry and one that is structured to adapt quickly to a wide range of customer requirements.
 All the directors and staff continue to ensure that the development of new ideas, enthusiasm about new products and the highest levels of customer service, are maintained so that as a company, Automatic Machine Services Ltd offers all customers, big and small, the very best equipment, competitive terms and excellent level’s of service that were paramount when the late Frank Jarrett, started the company back in 1960.